LoRa data network

 What is the TTN network coverage?

 You can check on TTNmapper.org if your beehives are in an area with existing LoRa network coverage.
 To do so, zoom to the location where your apiary is and look for the nearest gateway displayed by the TTN logo.
 Click on the icon and select 'radar'.
 This will show you the distance of historic connections and will give you an impression what the reach of that particular gateway is.
 The red colours stand for the stongest signal.
 NB: Check if your country is on the list for support of the LoRa 868 MHz frequency if you are outside the EU and Africa.
-You can always use the Bluetooth and 64MB memory for saving measurements.
+The BEEP base has a 64MB memory for saving measurements.

 How much does it cost?

 The preference for the BEEP base is to use the TTN network since you can use it for free and there are no recurring costs.
-In case there is no gateway close to your BEEP base you can buy one from 90 euros.
-An alternative is to buy the KPN gateway for the LoRa network.
-KPN offers a country wide coverage in the Netherlands.
-You can subscribe for a subscription through an intermediary that you connect to the KPN network.
-Costs are around 30 euros per month.
+In case there is no gateway close to your BEEP base, you can buy one starting from 90 euros.
+An alternative is to use the coverage of KPN, who offers country wide coverage in the Netherlands.
+We can help you with a KPN subscription here (in Dutch).